NethmaPeiris/Skin-Oiliness-Detection/README.md

   * Model testing script for evaluating the model on new images.

 # Usage:
 .
-Clone the repository to your local machine.
+Clone the repository to your local machine
 .
 Follow the provided scripts and notebooks for data preprocessing, augmentation, clustering, and model training.
 .
 Test the trained model on new images using the provided examples.